clferneding/md_notifications/Readme.md

     <f:cObject typoscriptObjectPath="lib.mdNotificationsRemove" data="{recordKey:'tx_news_domain_model_news', recordUid:'{newsItem.uid}'}" />

+### Console command
+You can send reminder emails about notifications, which are not seen yet.
+Therefor you will find a scheduler task called `mdNotifications:reminder`.

+Setup scheduler task:

+* Go to `Scheduler`
+* Click `New task`
+* Select `Execute console commands` in the `Task`-dropdown
+* Select `mdNotifications:reminder` in the dropdown `Schedulable Command`
+* Add a value in the field `Frequency`
+* Press the `Save` button
+* Add value for `storages`.
+This is a comma separated list of IDs where the notification data is stored.
+* Add value for `listPageUid`.
+This is the Uid of the page, which holds the list of notification items.
+This page will be linked in the email.
+* Add value for `mailSubject`.
+The is the subject of the email, which will be sent.
+* Add optional value `mailTemplate`.
+With this option, your are able to set a templates for the task.
+Enter the name of the HTML file, which shall be used for the e-mail.
+* Press the Save button again

+Hint:<br>
+You can setup individual tasks for individual notification types.
+Therefor add more the one `mdNotifications:reminder`-tasks and configure individually.

+#### E-Mail template
+In order to change the E-Mail template, add the path to your site extension in global configuration in the section `[MAIL][templateRootPaths]`.
+As soon, as you have added the path to your extension, you can copy the `Notifications.html` template from `Resources/Private/Templates/Email/` to your path and do your modifications.

 ## Bugs and Known Issues
 If you find a bug, it would be nice if you add an issue on [Github](https://github.com/cdaecke/md_notifications/issues).